microsoft/edge-ai/src/cluster_install/terraform/README.md

 # Overview

-This folder contains the Terraform configuration to deploy a Arc Connected K3s Kubernetes cluster on a single Azure Virtual Machine.
+This folder contains the Terraform configuration to deploy a Arc Connected K3s Kubernetes cluster on a single Azure Virtual Machine with Azure IoT Operations.

 The VM can be accessed via SSH using a certificate and has the K3s Kubernetes cluster pre-installed.
-The cluster can be connected to Azure Arc for management and monitoring.
-The which will be stored a `.ssh` directory in the root of the project by default
+The cluster is connected to Azure Arc for management and monitoring.
+The private key will be stored a `.ssh` directory in the root of the project by default.

-In additionally to the above the config will optionally deploy the following:
+In addition to the above the config will optionally deploy the following:

 - Create a resource group to deploy the VM into if no existing resource group is provided
 - Create a Service Principal with minimum required permissions to connect the cluster to Azure Arc, if no existing Service Principal is provided
 - Enable the Arc feature `cluster-connect` and assign the current Entra ID user as Kubernetes `cluster-admin` role.
 This allows for the user to securely, [remote connect](https://learn.microsoft.com/azure/azure-arc/kubernetes/cluster-connect?tabs=azure-cli%2Cagent-version) into the Arc-enabled Kubernetes cluster.

+Learn more about the default configuration of each module by exploring the [modules](./modules/) directory.

 ## Prerequisites